 Galvanizing provides the best protection against rust and damage by coating the iron or steel with a thin layer of zinc by passing it through a molten bath at a temperature of 460°C. When exposed to this atmosphere, the zinc reacts with oxygen to form zinc oxide which then reacts further with carbon dioxide to form zinc carbonate.
 This creates a strong material that stops corrosion by protecting the steel below from the elements which cause rusting.

 Powder-coating is done with thermoplastic or thermoset polymer powder.
-These materials are bond together with all types of base metals to give high quality results.
+These materials bond together with all types of base metals to give high-quality results.
 The process of powder-coating starts with wire brushing, sanding and solvent cleaning of our quality steel or iron gates and railings.
 We then use a compressed air sprayer which electrostatically charges the powder material so that it sticks to the grounded base metal object receiving the coating.
-We then cure the metal to seal the object, which means heating it in an oven at 350 to 375 degree for 15 minutes.
+We then cure the metal to seal the object, which means heating it in an oven at 350 to 375 degrees for 15 minutes.

 How we paint our gates:

 - Sand the surface of the gate to provide a smooth, even surface